jpuigcerver/lattice-expected-word-length/egs/README.md

 ```

 Where the log-probabilities are shown for each length.
 The lengths are sorted
-from the most likely to the lesser.
+from the most likely to the least.
 You can choose to show only the
 n-best lengths with the `--nbest`.

 Of course, the acoustic scale, language model scale and word insertion penalty